 Tips to Avoid First-time Renters’ Mistakes

-It’s your first time finding your own place!
-Isn’t it exciting?
+It’s your first time finding your own place — isn’t it exciting?
 Or is it more terrifying?
 Either way, you’re going to have to be careful.
 There are many first-time renters' mistakes that you could easily fall prey to in your enthusiasm or anxiety.
-Here are some mistakes to be careful to avoid here at the beginning of this next chapter of your life.
+Here are some mistakes to avoid.

 Rushing to a decision

 Yes, you want to get this over with.
 Hunting for a place is exhausting and stressful, but you’re going to be living there for a while.
 Most leases are a year and it’s a lot of work to move to a new place.
 If you rush to a decision, you might just find yourself right back here in another year.
 Take the time to make a good decision now and save yourself from that fate.

 Not having a budget